 My FRTOL has expired!

-The original information was written on 1st March 2019 and has been updated.
-I have left the original version at the bottom to preserve the history of the discussion but the latest information is directly below.
+The original information, written on 1st March 2019, has been updated.
+I have left the original version at the bottom to provide the background as to why certain FRTOL licences issued before 17th September 2012 may need a one-time only renewal but the latest information is directly below.

 8th November 2022